brunospitti/wedding-test/src/info/weddingInfo/en.md

 title-best-men: Best men and bride's maids
 title-gift: Give us a gift
 gift: >-
-  Well, as you know we have everything for the house already and we don’t need any extra furniture.
-However we are not crazy of saying “No” to a little help so feel free to give us a gift clicking on the button below! &#128513;
+  Well, as you know, we already have everything for the house and we don’t need any extra furnitures.
+HOWEVER...
+We are not crazy of saying “No” to a little help, so feel free to give us a gift clicking on the button below! &#128513;
 gift-button: See all gifts
 title-get-ready: Prepare yourself
 get-ready: >
-  We have prepared every detail of this wedding with a lot of love, and truly expect to see all your beautiful faces there to celebrate every minute with us.
+  We have prepared every detail of this wedding with a lot of love, and truly expect to see all your beautiful faces there to celebrate this special moment with us.

   Oh one more thing...
-As we know the place is not easy to get to and the roads don’t help, we have organised a shuttle van service so all of you can enjoy the party with no worries.
+As we know, the wedding location is not easy to get to and the roads aren't the best, so we've organised a shuttle van service to make it easier for all of you can enjoy the party with no worries.

-  So if you want to save your seat in the van, complete the form below for us to keep in touch
+  If you want to save your seat in the van, complete the form below for us to keep in touch.

   <span>*Return trip around R$35,00 per person.</span>
 form-name: Name (required)
-form-seats: How many seats (required)
+form-seats: How many seats? (required)
 form-location: Where do you want to be picked up from? (required)
 form-button: Submit
 form-success-title: 'Hi {name}, thanks!'